Special Reserve: First World War

-The few casualties among Special Reservist units at home were a result of air raids – the 3rd Battalion, Manchester Regiment, lost 31 men during a Zeppelin raid on Cleethorpes in April 1916, and the 3rd Battalion, Suffolk Regiment, suffered a number of fatalities in an air raid at Felixstowe in July 1917 – and most losses were due to sickness or training accidents.
+The few casualties among Special Reservist units at home were a result of air raids – the 3rd (Reserve) Battalion, Manchester Regiment, lost 31 men during a Zeppelin raid on Cleethorpes in April 1916.
+The 3rd Battalion, Suffolk Regiment, suffered a number of fatalities in two air raids at Felixstowe during July 1917 – and most losses were due to sickness or training accidents.

+The outbreak of the war saw a transformation of the Special Reserve, as its men were quickly posted to make good the losses suffered by the British Expeditionary Force.
+The initiative of Army Order 295 had absorbed the pool of ex-soldiers that were available by autumn 1914.
+Whilst it was still possible to enlist in the Special Reserve, it was preferred that recruits would enlist under Regular terms of service, for the duration of the war, as announced by Army Order 470 on 7 November 1914.
+The introduction of conscription, by the Military Service Act of 27 January 1916, effectively ended recruitment of other ranks under Special Reserve terms of service.
+Around 30,000 were commissioned into the Special Reserve of officers.

 Postwar

 After the war, the Special Reserve was only some 9,000 strong, and a committee chaired by General Alexander Hamilton-Gordon concluded in July 1919 that it should be abolished.
 By the end of the year it had effectively ceased to exist.
 The routine nature of its wartime duties meant that it received little attention in most post-war regimental histories.
 When the Territorial Force was reconstituted as the Territorial Army in 1921, the Special Reserve was also renamed, becoming the Militia.
 Its units retained the same role, acting as regiments' third battalions in the provision of a reserve for the regular battalions, but no effort was made to recruit into it, other than in Northern Ireland where they provided the only auxiliary force.
 Militia battalions existed on paper until they were disbanded in April 1953.
 In 1924 the Special Reserve/Militia's function was absorbed by the Supplementary Reserve, which was tasked with providing the regular army with specialist technical support in times of crisis.